Carl Beane: Career

 During his career, Beane was a broadcaster for many outlets, including ESPN Radio, Sirius Satellite Radio, Westwood One, and the Associated Press.
 He also taught sports broadcasting at the Connecticut School of Broadcasting's campus in Needham, Massachusetts, until it was closed in 2009.

 In 2003, the Boston Red Sox hired Beane to replace Ed Brickley as the PA announcer at Fenway, the position he would hold for the remainder of his life.

 As the Red Sox' PA announcer, Beane's voice was featured in the 2005 film Fever Pitch. and in an exhibit at the National Baseball Hall of Fame in Cooperstown, New York.

 Personal life

 A native of Agawam, Massachusetts, Beane graduated from Agawam High School in 1971 and the Career Academy School of Broadcasting in 1972.
 He was a national spokesman for the American Diabetes Association, and a narrator for Talking Books at the Perkins School for the Blind.
-Beane had one biological daughter named Nicole Ashley, born in 1986.
+Carl was married for nearly twenty years to his wife Lorraine.
+Carl Beane had one biological daughter named Nicole Ashley, born in 1993.